exakat/php-dictionary/dictionary.rst

 Iconv
 -----

-``iconv`` is a PHP extension that stands for Internationalized CONVersion.
+``iconv`` is a PHP extension that stands for "Internationalized CONVersion".
 It provides functionality to convert strings between different character encodings, making it useful for dealing with multilingual and internationalized applications.

 The ``iconv`` extension allows you to convert strings from one character encoding to another, and it also supports transliteration and character set detection.
 This is particularly important when dealing with data that may come from different sources with various character encodings.